Avaiga/taipy-doc/docs/knowledge_base/tips/css_style_kit/index.md

 ![Main CSS Variables](css_style_kit_2.png){width=100%}

-The CSS Style Kit also offers styled sections like containers, cards, headers, and sidebars.
+The Stylekit also offers styled sections like containers, cards, headers, and sidebars.
 These can be used to make certain parts of your pages more noticeable or to control their size and position.

 For instance, you can use a container to add some space around your Markdown content.